 In Pakistan, career guidance has long been an issue.
 Every year, we witness students enrolling in courses about which they have little (or no) prior knowledge.
 When these same pupils realize they are not interested in the coursework, issues start to occur.
 This results in low morale and subpar academic achievement, all of which might have been avoided with appropriate direction from the start.
+We are listing down the opportunities you can avail of after completing an MS in Electrical Engineering from CUST.
 This article is specifically intended to fill the gap caused by a lack of career guidance and assist you in selecting the profession that best suits you.
-We are listing down the opportunities you can avail of after completing MS Electrical Engineering from CUST.

-What Specializations are available in MS Electrical Engineering at CUST?
+What Specialisations are available in MS Electrical Engineering at CUST?

 Electrical and Electronics Engineering’s practical applications are emphasized in the MS programme.
 Graduates of the programme have the chance to develop their specific talents.
 Successful graduates can pursue professions in R&D, business, academia, the defence industry, and other fields.
-Electrical Engineering at CUST provides MS-level specializations in the following disciplines:
+MS in Electrical Engineering at CUST provides MS level specialisations in the following disciplines:

 - Control Systems,

 - Power System